bartekkog/CokeFanApp/README.md

 App users could have one of these three permission levels:

-_Guest_ :
+#_Guest_ :
--- can view collection
+- can view collection
--- can search and filter collection exhibits
+- can search and filter collection exhibits

-_Editor_:
+#_Editor_:
--- can log in
+- can log in
--- can propose addition of new exhibits
+- can propose addition of new exhibits
--- can upload new photos of exhibits
+- can upload new photos of exhibits

-_Admin_:
+#_Admin_:
--- can log in
+- can log in
--- can add/remove Editors
+- can add/remove Editors
--- can add/remove collection exhibits
+- can add/remove collection exhibits
--- can accept/reject changes suggested by Editor
+- can accept/reject changes suggested by Editor

 Futher features
 ========